‘Irishman’ Star Robert De Niro Says ‘F*** ‘Em!’ Live On ‘CNN’ To ‘Fox News’ Attacks On His Donald Trump Views

 — Daily Caller (@DailyCaller) September 29, 2019

-Because CNN is a cable network that does not use public airwaves, the profanity was not a violation of FCC regulations, Stetler told De Niro, adding, however, “But it is still a Sunday morning.”
+Because CNN is a cable network that does not use public airwaves, the profanity was not a violation of FCC regulations, Stetler told De Niro, adding, “But it is still a Sunday morning.”

-But De Niro refused to calm down, though he refrained from further off-color verbiage.
+De Niro refused to calm down, though he refrained from further off-color verbiage.

 “We are at a point in this country where this guy is like a gangster,” De Niro told Stetler, referring to Trump, as Raw Story reported.
 “This is terrible.
 We’re in a terrible situation.”

-Despite his use of the “F-word,” the CNN interview was actually one of De Niro’s more restrained attacks on Trump.
-As New York Magazine has documented, De Niro has previously slammed Trump as an “unrepentant, lying scumbag,” a “mother****r,” and a “tragic dumba**.”
+Despite his use of the “F-word,” the CNN interview was actually one of De Niro’s more restrained attacks against Trump.
+As New York Magazine documented, De Niro has previously slammed Trump as an “unrepentant, lying scumbag,” a “mother****er,” and a “tragic dumba**.”

-De Niro also ripped Trump’s voters, when the actor appeared earlier this year on a comedy special anchored by TBS Full Frontal host Samantha Bee, saying sarcastically that he supported their First Amendment right to “not give a s**t,” about Trump’s conduct.
+De Niro also ripped Trump’s voters when the actor appeared earlier this year on a comedy special anchored by TBS Full Frontal host Samantha Bee.
+He sarcastically said that he supported their First Amendment right to “not give a s**t,” about Trump’s conduct.

 In the same appearance with Bee, De Niro also described Trump’s eyes, saying, “You’ll find them just above those creepy white puffy pouches.”